asanaullah/ai-inference-uat/README.md

 The `peerNamespace` field names a second namespace for cross-namespace tests.
 DAG steps with `peer: true` deploy to this namespace.
 When present, the generator creates independent infrastructure (ConfigMap, builder pod, aggregator pod) in the peer namespace.
 The optional `peerStorage` section configures the peer namespace's PVC, base path, and models volume; when omitted, the primary `storage` config is used for both namespaces.

 The `name` field is the value matched against the `nodeSelectorKey` label (default: `kubernetes.io/hostname`).
 It is also used in step names for human readability.
-For Kubernetes resource names (pods, services, Tekton tasks), the generator sanitizes the node name: invalid characters are replaced with dashes, uppercase is lowercased, and names longer than 16 characters are truncated to 12 characters with a 4-character hash suffix.
+For Kubernetes resource names (pods, services, Tekton tasks), the node name becomes the fixed-width `<node>` field of `build_resource_name()` via `fit(node, 10)`: it is lowercased and sanitized (invalid characters replaced with dashes), and if the result exceeds 10 characters it is truncated to 5 characters with a 4-character hash suffix.
 Short, simple names like `wrk-4` are used as-is; FQDN hostnames like `ip-10-0-1-42.ec2.internal` are automatically shortened.

 All fields under `componentValidation` are available in Jinja2 templates.
 Resource keys in the sanity dict use actual Kubernetes resource names (e.g. `nvidia.com/gpu`, `cpu`, `memory`) so they match resource requests in DAG steps directly.
 The `resourceNames` sub-dict maps resource keys to hardware model names for component validation.